 Two other important sources of free money are employer-provided: RRSP matches and discounted employee stock options.
 These forms of compensation typically range from 5–10% of your annual salary.
 Don’t miss out on these lucrative forms of free money.
 If you’re not already enrolled in these programs, contact your HR or payroll department to sign up TODAY!

 Finally, let’s talk about four popular forms of free money: high-interest savings accounts, credit card rewards (like travel or cashback), money-making apps (like Ampli), and cashback shopping sites.
 These easily-accessible options put your savings and spending to work (potentially earning you hundreds in interest and cashback every year).

 As you can see, there are many forms of free money out there.
 For the most part, after a one-time setup, there’s minimal effort to continue receiving this income.
 Taking the time to learn about and earn free money could very well net you more per hour than your day job… so go get that free money!

 Chrissy Kay is the blogger behind Eat Sleep Breathe FI.
 She writes about financial independence, money, and life, and co-hosts the Canada-centric Explore FI Canada podcast.
 Follow her on Twitter @esb_FI.

 Robb Engen: “Focus on the big picture (or don’t sweat the small stuff)”

-When it comes to managing our money, many Canadians tend to be penny wise and pound foolish.
-We obsess about areas of our finances that ultimately don’t matter: the interest rate on our savings account, gas prices, a daily latte, to name a few.
+When it comes to managing our money, many Canadians tend to be penny-wise and pound foolish.
+We obsess about areas of our finances that ultimately don’t matter: the interest rate on our savings account, gas prices, or a daily latte, to name a few.